 If you or a close family member have recently been hurt in a car accident, speak with a lawyer as soon as you can.
 In Georgia, the statute of limitations for bringing up a claim or lawsuit against negligent parties is two years.
 There are some exceptions, but the earlier your case is started, the better your chances of a positive outcome.

-Speak with an understanding and informative car accident lawyer in Marietta for absolutely free when you schedule your initial case review at Rafi Law Firm.
+Speak with an understanding and informative car accident lawyer in Atlanta for free when you schedule your initial case review at Rafi Law Firm.
 Schedule your free, no-obligation consultation today when you contact us online or call 404-948-3311.